Table of Contents

 - None - This base map style will show only the traced structures and will denote the street with a single pin.

-- Arial - This base map style will show an aerial view of the structure with modules superimposed on top of the image.
+- Aerial - This base map style will show an aerial view of the structure with modules superimposed on top of the image.

 - Street - This base map style will show the same as the base map style None except the street will be shown as a labelled road.